310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 They don’t speak to me anymore, and they’ve been pushing all kinds of unnecessary work on me ever since…

 Is this bullying?
 No no, it must be my fault for not properly reading the atmosphere, right?
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 atmosphere… yes, that is a Necessity.

 does that mean you are Suffocating, chiaki?

 that is Sad… you will die if you cannot breathe…
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh!?
 No, I’m not physically incapable of breathing!

 Don’t worry, don’t worry!
 I won’t die!
 I’m fine!
 {% endbubble %}

 {% bubble Kanata past %}
 hehe, you will not die? so you ate Mermaid meat?
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh?
 Ahh, do you mean the Yaobikuni legend?[^6] You know about that?
 {% endbubble %}

 {% bubble Kanata past %}
 yes, since it is not Unrelated to me… but, then, what is your Wish?
 {% endbubble %}

 {% bubble Chiaki past %}
 Hm?
-Ah, no, it’s not a wish per se… I just want everyone to be a little more serious, that’s all.
+Ah, no, it isn’t a wish per se… I just want everyone to be a little more serious, that’s all.

 Well, there’s no point in me asking for that, though.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 ? what do you mean?
 {% endbubble %}

 {% bubble Chiaki past %}
 … Ryuseitai will likely disband soon if it keeps going at this pace.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 hm? what is “dis-ba-nd”?
 {% endbubble %}

 {% bubble Chiaki past %}
 It means it’ll disappear.
 What a shame, Ryuseitai is the very first unit established in Yumenosaki with a proud and long history…